SevlaMare/robotGame/README.md

 - [x] Deployed and documented

 ## Possible new features
+- Controls for mobile
 - Pagination for scores
-- Highlight player best scores
+- Highlight player best score
 - More content (Stages, actions and animations)

 ## Requisites